The Antique Jewellery Company

 Edwardian Jewellery (1901–1914)

-The Edwardian period was born when Queen Victoria died and her son Edward became king.
-During this period, expensive gemstones such as diamonds, emeralds and rubies and elaborate designs were the fashion.
+The Edwardian period began when Queen Victoria died and her son Edward VII became king.
+Expensive gemstones such as diamonds, emeralds and rubies, and elaborate, lacy designs in platinum, were the fashion.

 View our Edwardian Jewellery →